OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

         return pubBalances[owner];
     }

-It is noteworthy that the function in CLOAK also has privacy types according to its data privacy types.
+It is noteworthy that the function in Cloak also has privacy types according to its data privacy types.
 Typically, there are three function types.

 * PUB, public, iff all data privacy types are **@all**.